oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/introduction-04-terminology.md

 - accepts Application Messages published by Clients and sends them to the Server.
 - processes Subscribe and Unsubscribe requests from Clients.
 - forwards Application Messages from the Server to Clients.
-- maintains a Gateway “Session” for each Client on the GW.
+- maintains a Gateway "Session" for each Client on the GW.
 - maintains a dictionary of topic alias’s for each Client.

 Server or Broker